 projected costs; benefits; and energy saving goals of the portfolio and of each program.
 The budget shall identify, at the program and portfolio level, the projected total resource cost of electric efficiency resources in cents/lifetime kWh or the cost of gas efficiency resources in cents/lifetime MMBtu.

+The distribution company shall include in the Annual Plan one or more tables listing the following information for every measure proposed to be offered through the Annual Plan.
+The measure names should be consistent with the measure names included in the Technical Reference Manual.

+Number of measures to be installed,

+Measure-level incentive,

+Total incentive budget,

+Annual energy savings to be delivered by the planned number of installations,

+Lifetime energy savings to be delivered by the planned number of installations,

+Summer demand savings to be delivered by the planned number of measures installed,

+Winter demand savings to be delivered by the planned number of measures installed;

 Annual EE Plans will reflect program implementation experience and anticipated changes, shifts in customer demand, changing market costs, and other factors, including a discussion of market transformation impacts.

 The annual detailed budget update shall include the projected costs, benefits, and energy saving goals of each program, as well as the total resource cost of efficiency resources in cents/lifetime kWh or cents/lifetime MMBtu.